 Lung Function Tests

-Lung function tests measure your breathing to help your doctor or health care provider diagnose asthma.
+Lung function tests measure your breathing to help your doctor or health care provider diagnose and monitor asthma.
 There are different types of lung functions tests.
 Your doctor may use a combination of tests to help confirm an asthma diagnosis.
 Lung function tests can also help them tell if your asthma medicines are working.

 Types of Lung Function Tests